top of page

 Study and formation are a central part of the life of the Lay Community of St Benedict.
 When we come together, for example at Easter or at regional group meetings, and when we are online, study and formation are an integral part of these events.

 Learning in our community is something that takes place easily and naturally.
 It is joyful and simple.
 We learn from formal study sessions.
 But we learn as much by listening to our fellow participants and hearing what they have to say.
 Every time we come together to pray, for example when praying the Office, we listen to the word of God and reflect on what that means for us.
-Our community life is a life of formation.
+Our Community life is a life of formation.

 IMG_8865.jpg